vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/waline.md

 ## Comment Management

 Waline provides a simple admin control panel for us to manage comment data.
-You can register in `<serverURL>/ui/register` after deployed successfully.
+You can register in `<serverURL>/ui/register` after deployed.
 The first person registered will be administrator.